pegros/PEG_LIST/help/sfpegActionBarCmp.md

 ]
 ```

-Each button or menu item has an “*action*” property to specify one of the following action types :
+At last, there is a main _action_ property for each button or menu item, which enabless to specify the actual action to be executed when clicking/selecting the item, the action being chosen among a set of possible action types described hereafter.

+## Available Action Types

+### **navigation** Action Type

-* _**navigation**_ to trigger the navigation to a [page reference](https://developer.salesforce.com/docs/component-library/documentation/en/lwc/lwc.reference_page_reference_type) leveraging the standard [lightning-navigation](https://developer.salesforce.com/docs/component-library/bundle/lightning-navigation/documentation) base LWC component (e.g. to open a standard record creation/edit/view page).
+The **navigation** action type enables to trigger the navigation to a [page reference](https://developer.salesforce.com/docs/component-library/documentation/en/lwc/lwc.reference_page_reference_type) leveraging the standard [lightning-navigation](https://developer.salesforce.com/docs/component-library/bundle/lightning-navigation/documentation) base LWC component (e.g. to open a standard record creation/edit/view page).

-    * The example below enables to open a report
+The example below enables to open a report
 ```
 {
     "name":"ReportXXX", "iconName":"utility:metrics", "label":"{{{LBL.TST_ReportXXX}}}",